HenriqueSilva18/Drone-Show-Management-System/docs/us_104/readme-us104.md

 Test: [GitHub issue link](https://github.com/Departamento-de-Engenharia-Informatica/sem4pi-2024-2025-sem4pi_2024_2025_g39/issues/92)

 ## 2. Requirements

 **US104** - As Project Manager, I want the team to setup a continuous integration server.

 **Acceptance Criteria:**

-- GitHub Actions/Workflows should be used.
+- US104.1 - GitHub Actions/Workflows should be used.

 **Dependencies/References:**

-- There is a dependency on Non-Functional Requirements (constraints and concerns in section 5).
+- There is a dependency on US101 (non-functional requirements, constraints and concerns in section 5).

 ## 3. Analysis